tgenman/STEM_vault/notes/math/probability/Moment of r.v..md

 TARGET DECK: math::probability
 START
 math_complex
-TITLE: Moment of r.v.
+FRONT: Moment of r.v.
-DESCRIPTION: the moments of a function are certain quantitative measures related to the shape of the function's graph
+BACK: the moments of a function are certain quantitative measures related to the shape of the function's graph
 FORMULA:
 ADDITIONAL:
 - [[Raw moment]]